 - Glassfibre and wool based "loft" insulation while thermally very good can absorb moisture.
 When used in a van prone to condensation, it is not the ideal environment for this type of product.

 Authorised dealer Combe Valley Campers take you through product choices and installation in these very informative videos below:

-Please call us on 01865 343934 if you have any questions or need specific guidance
+Please contact our support team if you have any questions or need specific guidance